3rd California Infantry Regiment: Flags

 The regiment's officers were presented with a silk national flag by H. B. Underbill inside the Agricultural Hall in Stockton on 23 February 1862.
 "It was made for you, Colonel, and for the Third Regiment of California Volunteers.
 It was made to lead you on to conquest and renown.
 Victory must go with it, or it most never be unfurled to the breeze of heaven.
 On it is inscribed the name of your noble regiment.
 Let those silver letters never be gazed upon by rebel eyes except in the humility of defeat."
 In 1911 a small parade was held in the city of Fresno, and the flag was flown from a car with Captain Thomas E. Ketchen next to it.

 In July 1862 a flag was made for Company A by the citizens of Hydesville and Humboldt County.
 On September 12 the flag was presented to the company.
 It was a 35 star silk American flag with the inscription “Fairly Won."
 After their service was up they gave the flag to the San Joaquin Valley District Agricultural Society.
+During Captain Ketcham's trip to Salt Lake City in 1909.
+He took the Company's flag and displayed it at the national encampment of the Grand Army of the Republic.

 Company G carried their own flag.
-The flag was last displayed in a Veterans parade in 1909.
+The flag was last displayed in a G.A.R parade in 1909 in Salt Lake City.